owenCTRL/SandboxResearch/README.md

 **Sandbox Research** is a strategic modeling engine built to craft and test strategies that win — no matter the landscape.
 We serve clients across industries with algorithmic tools that adapt, evolve, and outperform.

-> From political warfare to business dominance, from financial positioning to social media virality —
+> From politics to business, from finance to social media —
-> we build strategies that don’t just survive.
-They conquer.
+> we build strategies that win.
+Guaranteed.

 ---

 ## 🕴 Who We Serve

-Sandbox Research supports clients who can’t afford to lose:
+Sandbox Research supports clients who **can’t afford to lose**:

 * **Political Strategy** — narrative modeling, power dynamics, voter simulations
 * **Business Strategy** — market domination, competitive advantage, brand infiltration